Find Out We Can Help With Your Florida Semi-Truck Accident Case

-At Russo Law, we represent clients in Lakeland, Florida in all types of commercial vehicle accident cases.
+At Russo Law, we represent clients in all types of commercial vehicle accidents, including accidents with semi-trucks.
 These cases often involve vehicles that have been smashed to pieces and serious injuries or death and often involve more work than car accident cases.
 A consultation with a Lakeland truck accident attorney is free.
 Find out how we can help you get the most from your case.

 - any type of semi-truck, including flatbed, agriculture or livestock haulers, and trucks with oversized loads

 - cement or mixer truck

 - dump truck or rock hauler

 - garbage truck operated by a government contractor

 - fire rescue truck